-We're sharing budget holiday entertaining tips today with Lisa Bolton of Food Well Said.
-She's got great tips for making your holiday cocktail party decor say 'tis the season on a budget of only $100.
+We're sharing budget holiday entertaining tips with Lisa Dawn Bolton, author of On Boards.
+She's got great tips for making your holiday cocktail party decor say 'tis the season' on a budget of only $100.
 Plus, she shares ideas for serving beautiful, simple food that won't break the bank either!

 Whether it's an intimate dinner party of six or a kids party of 40, I make a plan.
 I start on Pinterest and create a secret board that just I can see.
 I search topics such as tablescapes, budget party hosting, DIY party planning, and so on.
 I also check out the Pinterest boards of famous party planners such as Colin Cowie or Martha Stewart for inspiration.
 It's here I start brainstorming the three major components to a party: the decor, the food and the drink.

 Chances are if you're hosting a holiday cocktail party, you already have some form of holiday decor happening inside your house.
 Nothing says ‘tis the season like a decorated Douglas fir smack in the middle of your living space.